PAINTINGS 061 - 070

 Sunday 7/15/90 - Collection of the Artist

 Like a lot of my paintings, this so-called portrait did not start out as a portrait but instead evolved into a portrait, of sorts.
 Adding the eye, the bridge of the nose and lips quickly made it into a face with a head-like shape around it and then I saw Daniel my brother in there.
 I didn't plan on his arrival nor did I argue with his identification once it was made.
 I had no objection but was rather pleased that he showed up so unexpectedly.
-I didn't make any changes or adjustments once he appeared and so was happy when he looked out at me and quietly let me know he was finished.
+I didn't make any changes or adjustments once he appeared and so was happy when he looked out at me from the painting and quietly let me know he was finished.

-No. 070 - You Must First Climb The Stairs Before You Can Descend
+You Must First Climb The Stairs Before You Can Descend

 Acrylic on watercolor paper - 9 in. x 12 in.